 - : Price per user per month, Billed annually

 - : Up to 10 users, One-time purchase

 - : Up to 25 users, One-time purchase

 - : Up to 50 users, One-time purchase

 - : Up to 100 users, One-time purchase

 Cloud is the plan most people will stick with.
 It’s $1.50 per month per user, billed annually and supports one to 100 users.
 That said, there aren’t any volume discounts.
 Unlike other business password managers — Zoho Vault comes to mind — you’re paying the same price per user, no matter how many you have.

 That makes the Cloud plan a great choice for small teams, but a poor one for managing more than 50 users.
 If you just want to try Passwork, you can take advantage of a seven-day free trial, no credit card required.

 Things get messy with Passwork’s Self-Hosted options.
 There are four plans, each of which require a one-time purchase.
 Although the upfront cost is high, it’s an investment in the future, much like Sticky Password’s Lifetime subscription (read our Sticky Password review).
 That said, you aren’t given much flexibility with the number of users on your account.

 Unlike Cloud, which lets you specify the number of users on your account, Self-Hosted gives four distinct limits.
 That poses a few issues, the most obvious of which is if you’re just over the imposed limit.
-For instance, a team of 20 users and a team of six users will pay the same $490 price tag for Start.
+For instance, a team of 10 users will pay $480, but anything over that and up to 25 users will pay almost double that at $840.